kzhao17/Crime-Classifier/README.md

 2. **Data cleaning and sampling** — Removed incomplete records/observations and converted categorical variables to numerical   representations for use in the KNN algorithm.
 A 3% sample was taken from the original dataset.
 All numerical data was then scaled and centred.

-3. **Train/test split** — Data was partitioned into training and held-out test sets.
+3. **Train/test split** — Data was partitioned into training and test sets.

 4. **Hyperparameter tuning** — A `tune_grid()` search over a range of `k` values was run using v-fold cross-validation on the training set.